Zillatron27/claude-code-control-plane/README.md

 ## Background

-This pattern emerged over ~225 Claude Code sessions across six concurrent projects (browser extensions, web dashboards, game development, server infrastructure) by an infrastructure specialist with 16 years in the financial technology sector — not a software developer.
-The framing came from realizing the workflow that had been built organically mapped directly to infrastructure patterns: policy engines, state stores, admission controllers, and runbooks.
-It was just invisible because it's how an infrastructure person naturally thinks about making systems reliable.
+This pattern emerged over ~225 Claude Code sessions across six concurrent projects (browser extensions, web dashboards, game development, server infrastructure) by an infrastructure specialist with 20+ years in the  technology sector — not a software developer.
+The framing came from realizing the workflow that had been built organically mapped directly to infrastructure patterns: policy engines, state stores, admission controllers and runbooks.
+It was just invisible because it's how I think about designing reliable systems.

 This is what works for me.
-It might not work for you — different projects, different working styles, different tolerance for process overhead.
-But if you're an infrastructure person trying to make Claude Code reliable and the developer-oriented advice isn't landing, this is somewhere to start.
+It might not work for you - YMMV.

+If you're an infrastructure nerd trying to make Claude Code reliable and the developer-oriented advice isn't helping, this is somewhere to start.
 Take what's useful, ignore what isn't, and build the system that fits how you actually work.
+Happy coding!

 ## License